 If this is the career path you want to take, you will be helping patients who are homebound due to illnesses, disabilities, or injuries.
 Your role will require you to keep your patients clean, ensure they are well fed, given medication on time, and helped with doing activities they cannot do independently.

 You can either choose to work with one patient or more.
 To qualify, you need to have a certificate in nursing assistance.
 You can be paid up to $22,050 per year or $10.60 per hour.

 Certified Medical Assistant

-This is a clerical worker working in a healthcare unit.
-They do secretarial jobs such as answering phone calls and scheduling appointments.
+Certified Medical Assistants do secretarial jobs such as answering phone calls and scheduling appointments.
 As long as you have a nursing degree, you will be able to secure yourself a job.
 The annual salary is up to $30,780 per year and $14.80 per hour.

-This is a lab worker who helps other practitioners gather data needed to come up with a diagnosis.
+This is a lab worker who helps other practitioners gather data that is needed to come up with a diagnosis.
 These technicians mainly spend most of their time doing tests on behalf of the diagnostician.
 The beauty is that you can use your experience gathered to further your medical education.